summivox/kisume/README.md

   you'll need to inject its runtime library into the target window as well.
   You can use `.inject(script)` for quick script tag injection.
-* Regarding `Kisume(window, ...)`: Although `window` now refers to the sandbox, Kisume will correctly initialize itself in the target window.
+* Regarding `Kisume(window, ...)`: Although `window` now refers to the sandbox, Kisume will correctly initialize itself in the page-side scope.

 ### Keep It Simple, Stupid

-After initialization, we can directly use `kisume.run` to execute a function in the target window (in an [IIFE][] fashion), as demonstrated in above example.
+After initialization, `kisume.run` can be used to execute a function in the page-side scope (in an [IIFE][] fashion), as demonstrated in above example.

 ### Getting Organized

-In addition to running IIFEs, Kisume allows you to pass [simple objects][obj] and functions down to the target window domain and organize them into _namespaces_.
+In addition to running IIFEs, Kisume allows you to pass [simple objects][obj] and functions down to the page-side instance and store them in _namespaces_.

-A _namespace_ is a normal javascript object managed by `window.KISUME`.
+A _namespace_ is a normal javascript object managed by a page-side instance.
 Functions stored within a namespace are treated as methods of the namespace object by default, so when called from the sandbox, `this` in function body refers to its namespace object.